wp-plugins/inter-library-search-by-webloft/README.txt

 = 2.4 =

 * Can now send results to any premade post/page directly using shortcode argument
-* Can now pick a background color and a text color for the submit button in all widgets
+* Can now pick a background color, text color and rounded edges for the submit button in all widgets
 * Option to include a link to the lbrary system's advanced search screen on result page

 = 2.3.1 =